Holiday Salad with Kale, Persimmon and Pomegranate

 - It’s easy to prepare, and the hardy kale won’t wilt down on you, which means you can assemble most of it in advance.

-- It’s the perfect compliment to any holiday menu and pairs well with turkey breast, ham, beef, and a wide variety of vegetarian dishes such as mushroom risotto or chickpea casserole.
+- It’s the perfect compliment to any holiday menu and pairs well with turkey breast, ham, beef, and a wide variety of vegetarian dishes and casseroles.

 Recipe ingredients